The Keurig K55 Classic Coffee Maker Review: Is It Worth the Hype?

 Combining retro and modern elements, the K55 is iconic.
 It’s pretty much considered a (K)Classic when it comes to single-serve coffee makers: easy to use, quick and good value for money.
 You don’t believe it?
 Well, we’ve tested it for you.

 Read our Keurig K55 review to discover all its features and decide if it’s the right one for you.

 - 3 different cup sizes to choose from

 The Keurig K55 Coffee Maker Review

 Custom Brewing Features – 2.5/5

-As you might have guessed looking at the limited control panel, the K55 is certainly not the most customizable Keurig coffee maker (no temperature control nor 4 and 10 oz brew sizes, to name a few missing features), but not even the least.
+As you might have guessed looking at the limited control panel, the K55 is certainly not the most customizable, nor is it the best Keurig coffee maker available (no temperature control nor 4 and 10 oz brew sizes, to name a few missing features), but not even the least.
 This model is about speed and practicality rather than extra features, which is probably why it lost the Strong Brew option of its predecessor (the k50).

 Still, the Keurig K-Classic lets you choose between 3 different cup sizes: 6, 8 or 10 ounces.

 Like all Keurig coffee makers, it’s compatible with hundreds of K-Cups, from coffee blends to hot chocolates, meaning that you can get a different flavor simply by trying different one-cup pods (1).

 “Flavour in coffee is strongly influenced by the country of origin those beans came from.”